 Things to Do in Washington D.C.

-When you’re done with museums, Washington, D.C. has an assortment of neat shops, tasty restaurants, and other things to enjoy.
+When you’re done with the museums, this city has an assortment of neat shops, tasty restaurants, and other things to enjoy.
 On certain holidays, many of the embassies there hold fun cultural celebrations with food and cocktails.
-You can even rent a kayak and go site-seeing down the Potomac River.
+You can even rent a kayak and go sightseeing down the Potomac River!

 There’s a lot of things that people typically associate with California, from the film industry in Los Angeles to Disneyland in Anaheim.
 Affordable isn’t usually one of the ways people would describe California.
 However, San Diego has several attractions for the whole family to experience at affordable rates.

 San Diego is home to miles of beautiful beachfront property.
 In the La Jolla neighborhood alone, you can explore sea caves, participate in water sports like snorkeling, or simply take in the sun’s rays on the cove.